yevgen-grytsay/etl-suite/examples/import_from_csv/README.md

 ## Input

-* CSV file `products.csv` containing some products.
+* CSV file `products.csv` contains some products.
 The first column contains product name, the second one - quantity in store and the third one - price.

 ## Steps